Illabo to Stockinbingal: Workers’ Accommodation Facility

 An illustration of a rural area with a residential complex on it, in a field.

-An artist's impression of the temporary workforce accommodation facility for the Illabo to Stockinbingal section of Inland Rail.
+Concept only of the temporary workers’ accommodation for the Illabo to Stockinbingal section of Inland Rail.

-A temporary workforce accommodation facility is necessary to comply with the NSW Government Planning Minister’s Conditions of Approval, which require it to be designed with adequate capacity to accommodate the peak workforce.
+A temporary workers’ accommodation facility is a requirement of the NSW Government Planning Minister’s Conditions of Approval and must provide adequate capacity to accommodate the peak workforce.
 The facility must also be properly managed and staffed to reduce any social or amenity-related impacts, both within the facility and in the surrounding areas.

-The temporary accommodation facility will be located on Grogan Road, Stockinbingal approximately 2 kilometres north of the Stockinbingal township.
+The facility is located on Grogan Road, Stockinbingal approximately 2km north of the Stockinbingal township.

 Key benefits of this location include: